JhoselinRam/scigrapher/README.md

 *Where:*

-* `data` represents the `y` component of the data points.
+* `data`: represents the `y` component of the data points.
 It can be one of the following options:
   * An array of numbers.
   * A function that returns an array of numbers.
 This function can accept two optional parameters in the following order:
     * An object that represents the dataset from which the method is called upon.
     * An object that represents the graph object that the dataset is bound to.
-* `callback` is a function that is run after the data is set but before the next render, this callback accept two optional arguments that represents the dataset object from which the method is called upon and the graph object that is bound to, in that order.
+* `callback`: is a function that is run after the data is set but before the next render, this callback accept two optional arguments that represents the dataset object from which the method is called upon and the graph object that is bound to, in that order.

 > Note: Unlike the callback, If you define the data as a function, that function will be executed on each subsequent draw and the arguments will hold the latest state of the dataset and graph at the moment of the call.